Hes-Siemelink/instacli/instacli-spec/reference/http/Http server.md

 ## Running an inline script

-Define an Instacli in the handler using the `script` type:
+Define an Instacli script in the handler using the `script` type:

 ```yaml script
 Code example: Instacli script handler